 Royalty Research Fund (RRF) Applicants: If you are submitting a proposal to the (RRF), you should answer No to both questions.
 Please refer to the Instructions for Preparing an RRF Proposal for more details.

 The Certify & Route page includes the final compliance questions, a place to add information for the UW reviewers, and the ability to check for any remaining errors.
-You can finalize or complete your application for routing.
-Once completed, you will see a Withdraw button.
+You can route your application to the reviewers.
+Once routed, you will see a Withdraw button.
 Use it to withdraw you application for editing.
-You would then re-complete it.
+You would then re-route it.

-This section appears at the top of the Certify & Route page after an application has been completed.
+This section appears at the top of the Certify & Route page after an application has been routed to reviewers.